 Utility bill assistance from Temporary Energy Assistance for Families.

 Customers from San Diego Gas & Electric (SDG&E), Southern California Edison, Pacific Gas and Electric Company, and Southern California Gas Company can receive cash grants and funds to pay utility bills from the Temporary Energy Assistance for Families (TEAF).
-The program is being run by the Salvation Army, and the funding comes from the federal government stimulus program, which is formally known as the American Recovery and Reinvestment Act.
-Even after the funding from the program ends, some privately raised funds may also be available also help with utility bills. .
+The program is being run by the Salvation Army and has a central intake application number (find below).

 Temporary Energy Assistance for Families (TEAF) criteria